Croatia road trip tips. Here is the perfect itinerary when driving from Dubrovnik to Zagreb and the must-see stops In

 Stay Off The Motorways (Unless You’re In A Hurry)

 Part of the joy of a driving holiday is the freedom it offers.
 If you spot a glorious view, a cute place to stop for a picnic, or a charming little village, you can simply pull over and explore to your heart’s content.
-Croatia’s motorways offer literally none of those benefits.
+Croatia’s motorways offer none of those benefits.

-These soulless stretches of tarmac may be the quickest way to get from A to B by car, but they typically achieve this through bypassing anything that you’d actually like to see.
+These soulless stretches of tarmac may be the quickest way to get from A to B by car, but they typically achieve this by bypassing anything that you’d actually like to see.
 What’s more, you’ll have to pay to use them, and while they may offer a faster journey than smaller roads, they often take a longer route.

 This means they’re unpopular with a lot of Croatians, so you might find yourself driving for extended periods without seeing many – or any – other vehicles on these faintly sinister roads.
-Avoid, unless you’re on a really tight itinerary and can’t afford the luxury of a slightly longer journey time.
+Avoid unless you’re on a tight itinerary and can’t afford the luxury of a slightly longer journey time.

 Plan Time For Detours

 In a similar vein, all but the most time-poor road trippers should allow some time for spur-of-the-moment diversions.
-It’s inevitable that you’ll pick up recommendations from people you meet along the way, or merely spot an intriguing road sign and decide to see where it takes you.
+You’ll inevitably pick up recommendations from people you meet along the way or merely spot an intriguing road sign and decide to see where it takes you.

 We only visited the gorgeous island city of Trogir on a whim, having been urged to do so by a woman we met in Sutivan, and our decision to spend a night on the island of Pag was made on the morning we were due to leave Zadar.

 It doesn’t pay to restrict yourself with a rigid Croatia driving itinerary.
 You’re on holiday after all.